🇨🇦 🇨🇦

 Tags: stats, bad science, scientific medicine

-Two articles on PainSci cite Wasserstein 2019: 1.
+Two pages on PainSci cite Wasserstein 2019: 1.
 Complete Guide to Plantar Fasciitis2.
 Statistical Significance Abuse

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.